PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

 to the hydra-server.

 #####Here are some caveats of this plugin:
-- Pandora Hydra Android plugin must be applied after Android Application plugin, as it needs to decorate tasks created by Application plugin
+- Pandora Hydra Android plugin must be applied after Android Application/Library plugin, as it needs to decorate tasks created by the aforementioned plugins.
-- Pandora Hydra plugin should be applied at application leaf project level, it will fail if subprojects are identified, please use Hydra core plugin for Android library projects instead.
-Core plugin supports trees of projects
+- Pandora Hydra plugin should be applied _directly_ to each module containing tests you wish to balance; it will fail if subprojects are identified.
+This is in contrast to the Hydra Core plugin, which can simply be applied at the root level, and will then be automatically applied to the entire tree of subprojects.
 - You need to check application flavours and list some or all of them as `balancedTests` to get it to work
 - Please be careful with `maxParallelForks` / `maxHeapSize = "Xg"` as it might result in excessive memory consumption and significantly slow down the build.
  Memory consumption can be estimated as `maxParallelForks * maxHeapSize + 2GB (for daemon and root thread)`
-- Thread balancing is currently not implemented for Android plugin and it will throw exception
+- Thread balancing is currently not implemented for Android plugin; `balanceThreads` option is simply ignored.

-Here is the example of build configuration:
+Here is a simple example for a project comprised of a single app module, which in turn contains _all_ the tests:
 ```
 buildscript {
     repositories {